 Aguinaldo or Christmas bonus in Costa Rica is obligatory

-In most countries around the world, employees do not receive any Christmas bonuses.
-Christmas bonus – Aguinaldo in Spanish – is obligatory in Costa Rica. `
+In most countries around the world, employees do not receive a Christmas bonus – Aguinaldo in Spanish.

-You might not run a business but if you’re an expat living in Costa Rica, you probably have an employee even though you don’t realize you do.
-The housekeeper, cleaning lady, the gardener, or the handyman that comes in regularly for any amount of hours is an employee.
-The caretaker, who lives on your property, is definitely an employee.
+You might not run a business, but you probably have a household employee.
+Even if you don’t see that person as an employee: the housekeeper, cleaning lady, the gardener, or the handyman that comes in regularly for any amount of hours is an employee.
+Likewise, the caretaker, who lives on your property, is definitely an employee.

 Over the years, I have met expats who think they treat their employees really well.
 They give them coffee in the morning, lunch, and a coke in the afternoon.
 AND they pay them well, they say.
-But they really don’t because they don’t pay their employees aguinaldo.
+But they really don’t because they don’t pay their employees aguinaldo, which is their obligation.

 Most employees that work for a family like yours and mine, only work for a few hours.
-Our maid, cleaning lady, or housekeeper, whatever you want to call her, is a part-time employee.
-Her name is Argentina, like the country, but she is originally from Nicaragua.
-Argentina works in our household only Tuesdays, Wednesdays, and Fridays, from 8 a.m. – 4 p.m.
-And Argentina is a legal resident of Costa Rica.
+Our maid, cleaning lady, or housekeeper, whatever you want to call her, is kind of a part-time employee.
+Some have a live-in housekeeper, they make like 12-hour days.
+Our housekeeper’s name is Eneyda.
+She is originally from Nicaragua.
+Eneyda works in our household only during weekdays, from 7 a.m. – 4 p.m.
+And Eneyda is a legal resident of Costa Rica.
+Some of our neighbors have a cleaning lady who comes in only one day a week.
+She is still their employee, even if it’s a part-time employee.

 All employers in Costa Rica are obliged to pay a Christmas bonus to their employees.
-It is really the 13th month and paid as such IF your employee is a full-time employee.
+This bonus is really the 13th-month’ salary and paid as if your employee is a full-time employee.
 If your employee is only part-time, you pay them the bonus calculated over the wages earned during the whole year

 When to pay

 Aguinaldo should be paid to your employees during the first 20 days of December each year.
-Do not only calculate how much you should pay but also give your employee a written notice of the calculation.
-When you pay, have the employee sign off as proof of payment.
+Only calculate how much you should pay and give your employee a written notice of the calculation.
+When you pay, have the employee sign a receipt as proof of payment.

 How to calculate Christmas bonus